lmcrean/documentations/readme.md

 - views.py holding the views for the questions and answers.
 This was divided into many separate subdirectories and put together in an init.py file.
 - urls.py holding the urls together within the app

+static was the folder for static files such as css and javascript.
+This was later hosted on cloudinary for deployment using ```dj3-cloudinary-storage```.
+- CSS had a master css file then a separate css file for each html template
+- JS had a separate js files for each html template
+- data was a folder for json files
+- media was a folder for fonts and images.
+In some instances media files were delegated to cloudinary URL directly, such as a video background on the login page.

+templates was the folder for seperate html templates, some of which were imported from django-allauth
+- base.html was the master template with the head links, navbar and footer.
+It also linked to the master css file and the js files.
+It appears on every page.
+- other file names are more self-explanatory such as questions.html and question_detail.html

+users was the django app for user authentication with important files being forms.p views.py and urls.py

 ## 2.3.
 Skeleton plane
 Figma was used to create the wireframes during the design process, prioritising a mobile-first approach.
 The wireframes can be found here: